MaxiSaver store 2

 MaxiDeals started life in 2020 as MaiSavers, and grew to 24 stores spread widely across the UK

-MaxiDeals sold fmcg from well-known brands spanning food and drink, household, cleaning, and health & beauty, along with general merchandise.
+MaxiDeals sold fmcg from well-known brands spanning food and drink, household, cleaning and health & beauty, along with general merchandise.

-Originally called MaxiSaver, the retailer opened its first store in Hinckley, Leicestershire, in August 2020, and quickly found the format to be popular.
+It opened its first shop in Hinckley, Leicestershire, in August 2020, and grew to 24 stores spread widely across the UK.

-MaxiDeals entered voluntary liquidation on 18 February after it was agreed at a general meeting that it could not continue trading thanks to liabilities, records at Companies House show.
-Eric Walls at KSA Group was appointed liquidator.
+MaxiDeals entered voluntary liquidation on 18 February after agreeing at a general meeting it could not continue trading due to liabilities, records at Companies House show.

-Mathers also posted an update on his LinkedIn profile saying: “MaxiDeals was a new startup discount retail business backed by investors, where I was given the responsibility of opening its retail locations across various parts of the UK.
+Mathers also posted an update on LinkedIn saying: “MaxiDeals was a new startup discount retail business backed by investors, where I was given the responsibility of opening its retail locations across various parts of the UK.

-The liquidator was not available to comment.
+The appointed liquidator, Eric Walls at KSA Group, was not available for comment.

 The Grocer has approached J&E Group for comment.